 You’ll want to bolster your benefits and perks for your permanent full-time employees to ensure they don’t leave for flexible gig economy opportunities.

+In our 2022 Employee Benefits Survey Report, we found that factors like gender, age, and where an employee works all influence what kind of benefits an employee wants most.
 While young people increasingly want their leaders and organizations to be ethical and transparent, as it turns out, most young employees want similar personal benefits to everyone else.

 Some of the most desirable benefits for young workers include: